Print this page Beginner Spanish: A1.3 Course

 Vocabulary

-- Food, ways of cooking, utensils and recipients
+- Food; ways of cooking; utensils and containers

 - Typical dishes in Spain and Latin America